A container that defines the elements of error and warning messages.

 A positive integer that uniquely identifies the specific error condition that occurred.
 Your application can use error codes as identifiers in your customized error-handling algorithms.

 array of string

-An array of reference IDs that identify the specific request elements most closely associated to the error or warning, if any.
+Identifies specific request elements associated with the error, if any. inputRefId's response is format specific.
 For JSON, use JSONPath notation.

 array of string

-An array of reference IDs that identify the specific response elements most closely associated to the error or warning, if any.
-The path format is the same as
+Identifies specific response elements associated with the error, if any.
+Path format is the same as

 array of ErrorParameterV3

-The name of the subdomain in which the error or warning occurred.
+Name of the domain's subsystem or subdivision.
 For example, checkout is a subdomain in the buying domain.